Here is a list of questions I am frequently asked about Prime’s services, practice, fees etc.

 There is an NZIA ‘scale of fees’ where estimates can range anywhere from 3% of construction cost for a very large and expensive building, to perhaps 15% for a tiny low budget alteration job – but without knowing quite a bit about your objectives and your project, I would be doing you no favours by guessing at a more specific figure.

-For this reason you should be very careful if ‘shopping around’ for an architect or other designer, to ensure you really are comparing apples with apples, and that the fees proposed will actually allow for everything you will need.
-There are a lot of essential things that need to be done beyond ‘drawing the plans’ that most people never even think of, and which can mount up.
+For this reason, you should be very careful if ‘shopping around’ for an architect or another designer, and ensure you really are comparing apples with apples, and that the fees proposed will actually allow for everything you will need.
+There are nearly always things that are essential for a good outcome beyond just ‘drawing the plans’, that most people never consider.

-There are usually a number of fee and service options available at any scale of building, and we can usually tailor our services to suit your objectives and budget.
+Luckily, your favourite architect does know about all these mysterious and wonderful but easily-overlooked things, and there are usually a number of fee and service options available to you at any scale of building, meaning we can usually tailor our services intelligently to suit your unique objectives and budget.

-Listening carefully to your objectives and understanding your site is the first and most essential service we offer.
+Listening carefully to your objectives and understanding what your project really needs is the first and most essential service we offer.